Lower Bache House

 Herefordshire Nature Trust - Green Business Award

-Tourist Board 4 Star, Silver Award and Breakfast Award
+Tourist Board 4 Star, Breakfast Award

 TARIFF AND TERMS THINGS TO DO GARDENS NATURE AND WILDLIFE CUSTOMER ACCOLADES